Laura is a second-six pupil accepting instructions in crime, family, civil and transport law.

 Laura has considerable experience in motoring cases including drink driving, careless driving, driving without insurance and totting up disqualification.
 Laura frequently makes successful exceptional hardship arguments on behalf of her clients.

 Defended S against three charges including careless driving involving an incident where S’s vehicle collided with a woman and her child who were crossing the road.
-After careful cross examination of the complainant, Laura successfully argued that S had not fallen below the standards of a competent and reasonable driver in the circumstances and S was acquitted of all charges.
+After careful cross examination of the complainant, Laura successfully argued that S had not fallen below the standard expected of a competent and careful driver in the circumstances and S was acquitted of all charges.

 Laura successfully represented BH, who was at risk of totting up disqualification but was the sole operator of a number of Bed and Breakfasts, in making an exceptional hardship argument which was accepted in full.

-Laura successfully represented P who was at risk of totting up disqualification but whose role involved the safeguarding of children, in making an exceptional hardship argument focusing on the impact disqualification may have on those she worked with and on the public interest at large.
+Laura successfully represented P who was at risk of totting up disqualification but whose role involved the safeguarding of children.
+Laura made an exceptional hardship argument focusing on the impact disqualification may have on those she worked with and on the public interest at large.
+This was accepted in full and the Court did not impose the 6 month totting up ban.

 “Long Overdue and a Welcome Addition: The Sentencing Act 2020” Long overdue and a welcome addition: The Sentencing Act 2020 – Pump Court Chambers